 The Estimator is designed to be easy to use, typically with less than dozen questions per workload application and defaults for most workload questions and system assumptions based on common field experiences.
-The Estimator can also be easily used with IBM Performance Management for eServer iSeries (PM eServer iSeries, previously PM/400) collected data.
+The Estimator can also be easily used with IBM Performance Management for eServer iSeries (PM iSeries) collected data.